bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 ### Setup SQL Connectivity in the Container

-Remember earlier how the API connected to Cloud MySQL just fine, from your localhost?
+Remember earlier how the API connected to Cloud MySQL just fine from your localhost?

-To get the deployed container connected too, there are a few extra steps.
+There are a few extra steps to get the deployed container connected too.
 #### Add Cloud SQL Connection in Container

 Earlier, in `database.js`, there's a line in the code that detects if it's running from the cloud: